 We work with many developers on upcoming new construction and rehab projects that will help the LMI customers we serve.
 In some situations, we may already have deals in place that address a particular community’s development goals with respect to CRA.
 Other times, we may be very motivated to do a deal that supports an immediate housing objective.
 At any given time, our needs under CRA can vary considerably from market to market — but this can change, so it is imperative for developers to maintain contact with their sources of debt and equity.

 HOW DOES BANK OF AMERICA SUPPORT THE LMI HOUSING MARKETPLACE?

 Helping support the LMI community with new multifamily housing is important to Bank of America.
-We have a full suite of products, services and strategic partnerships that allow us to provide construction debt, provide perm debt, make LIHTC investments, act as development partner, provide FHA financing, etc. …all in support of our clients in the affordable housing industry.
+We have a full suite of products, services and strategic relationships that allow us to provide construction debt, provide perm debt, make LIHTC investments, act as development collaborator, provide FHA financing, etc. …all in support of our clients in the affordable housing industry.
 We are also experienced with the RAD program (Rental Assistance Demonstration).
 Our West Region recently closed a large transaction in the City of San Francisco, and we are focused on identifying more RAD transactions across our national footprint.

 We work hard to support the LMI community and the housing developers that serve it.
 But the reasons for that go far beyond CRA compliance.
 It’s just the right thing to do.

 HOW SHOULD A DEVELOPER AND A BANK COLLABORATE ON A CRA PROJECT?